This set of Cytogenetics Problems focuses on “Transcription in Prokaryotes : Sigma Factor”.

 c) Same copy in both strands

-Explanation: mRNA produced from 1st strand and DNA produced by replicating 1st strand should have same sequence and they will not hybridize.
+Explanation: mRNA produced from 1st strand and DNA produced by replicating 1st strand should have the same sequence and they will not hybridize.
 However, if the gene is transcribed from 2nd strand then this result is possible.
 RNA pol only transcribes one strand at a time so dispersed and both being transcribed are not possible.

 3. When sigma subunit dissociates from the RNA polymerase what happens to the DNA binding clamp of the core?